erikandersson96/portfolio-project-two/README.md

 ### Color Scheme

-* I went for eight different colors for the website. `Light neon green` for the `Wrapper, difficulty selector and social media links`, little darker green for my `description box`, black for all `text`, dark green for the selected `difficulty` and my circles has `green, blue, yellow, red`.
+* I went for eight different colors for the website. `Light neon green` for the `Wrapper, difficulty selector and social media links`, little darker green for the `description box and the "Start game" button`, black for all `text`, dark green for the selected `difficulty` and my circles has `green, blue, yellow, red`.

 **#11D6A1 - Light neon green (HEX-color)**